prystupa/bond-auction/README.md

 ```

 ### Backlog
+- Implement service to fetch a snapshot of the blotter, wire UI to call it
+to populate the blotter with snapshot (currently blotter onbly populated
+via real-time updates)
 - Replace RabbitMQ STOMP bridge with Vert.x based STOMP push-service,
 have client authenticate itself sending accessToken in Connect frame,
 use JWT verifier to authenticate/authorize blotter subscription